-General Mills gets its Kix vying for the top spot among cereal makers.
+General Mills is one of the world's top brass cereal makers.
 Every year it jockeys with Kellogg to be #1 in that market with a brand arsenal that includes kid-friendly Kix, as well as Chex, Cheerios, Lucky Charms, and Wheaties.
 Much more than a cereal maker, General Mills is one of the world's largest food companies.
 Some of its #1 and #2 market-leading brands include Betty Crocker dessert mixes, Gold Medal flour, Green Giant vegetables, Pillsbury cookie dough, and Yoplait yogurt.
 While most of the firm's sales come from the US, General Mills is working to extend the reach and position of its brands globally.
-It picked up natural foods maker Annie's in 2014.
+It picked up natural foods maker Annie's in 2014 and premium meat snack maker EPIC Provisions in 2016.

 General Mills sells its products in more than 100 countries throughout North America, Latin America, Europe, the Middle East, Asia, and Australia.
-The US is its largest market, accounting for 71% of sales.
-Europe is next, contributing more than 12%.
+The US is its largest market, accounting for 72% of sales.
+Europe is next, contributing about 12%.

 In addition to its consolidated operations, the company has a 50% stake in two strategic joint ventures that manufacture and market food products sold in more than 130 countries worldwide.

-The company operates 66 facilities for the production of a wide variety of food products.
-Of these facilities, 34 are located in the US (1 of which is leased), 7 in the Asia/Pacific region (2 of which are leased), 5 in Canada (3 of which are leased), 11 in Europe/Australia (2 of which are leased), and 9 in Latin America and Mexico.
+The company operates 59 facilities for the production of a wide variety of food products.
+Of these facilities, 30 are located in the US (1 of which is leased), 6 in the Asia/Pacific region (2 of which are leased), 4 in Canada (2 of which are leased), 10 in Europe/Australia, and 9 in South and Central America and Mexico.

 The company boasts offices and manufacturing facilities in more than 30 countries.
 It divides its business into three segments.
 The majority of the firm's sales come from US Retail, which includes seven US-focused divisions that market Big G cereals like Cheerios, packaged meals such as Hamburger Helper, the Pillsbury and Yoplait brands, snacks like Nature Valley granola bars, baking products such as Betty Crocker, and Small Planet Foods, a subsidiary that offers organic brands Cascadian Farm and Muir Glen.